Association of Engineers in Israel: History

 The Association of Engineers, Architects and Graduates in Technological Sciences in Israel was established in 1922, for the engineers and architects communities and built in Tel-Aviv in 1936 the "Engineer and Architect House" for its activities.
 Over the course of the years, the AEAI established professional public institutions such as the Standards Institution of Israel, Israel Institute of Productivity and The Israeli Building Center.
 In 1985 the AEAI expended, adding up graduates in the technological sciences.

 The association led to the legislation of the Engineers and Architects Law in the Knesset in 1958.
 The law regulates the professions of engineering and architecture, and ensures that the public receives professional services (planning, counseling, supervision and performance) only from those authorized for that purpose.
 This law has been modified, the last of which was in 1992.

 Legal status

 The association is acknowledged in the Engineers and Architects law, in the Planning and Building law, in the Standards law and in the Free Production Zone law.
 The association is also acknowledged by the Ministry of Industry (responsible by the government for the Engineers and Architects law), as the representative organization for engineering and architecture professions in Israel.

-The association is recognized by the chief justice and the courts administration as the professional and public organization, responsible for appointing experts and arbitrators as a service to the Israeli courthouse.
-The association also appoints the public's professional representatives in the local building and planning committees, the regional ones, the national council etc.
+The association has a "representative on the government body overseeing infrastructure safety."